Coalmine Hill Cg

 Directions

-From Heppner: Head south on Oregon Highway 206 to the edge of town.
-Turn left onto Willow Creek Road (County Road 678) and continue for 22.3 miles.
-Campground is on the left at the top of Coalmine Hill.
-From Ukiah: Head west on Oregon Highway 244 for about 2 miles.
-At the four-way stop, continue straight westbound on Forest Service Road 53 for about 20 miles.
-Campground is on the right.
+From Heppner, Oregon: Head south on Oregon Highway 206 to the edge of town.
+Turn left onto Willow Creek Road (County Road 678) and continue 22.3 miles through the mountains.
+Coalmine Hill Campground will be on the left at the top of Coalmine Hill.
+From Ukiah, Oregon: Head west on Oregon Highway 244 for about two miles to the four-way stop, then continue straight (westbound) on Forest Service Road 53 for about 20 miles.
+The campground will be on the right.

 Amenities